robtweed/qoper8-wt/README.md

 and you can now see that we're hitting the optimum throughput for this system, which is nearly 6200 messages/sec across 3 Worker Threads.
 You can see the distribution of messages across the Worker Threads which, as you can see, isn't necessarily  an even distribution.

+**Note**: You can also use the benchmark tool to stress-test any queue backup logic that you may be providing.
+You can also measure what, if any, performance impact your backup strategy has on best-case throughput.

+Simply add the *QBackup* APIs to the benchmark's constructor, eg:

+        import {benchmark} from 'qoper8-wt/benchmark';

+        let QBackup = {
+          add: function(id, requestObject) {
+            // your code for saving the requestObject using id as the unique key },
+          delete: function(id) {
+            // your code for deleting the record identified by id as the key }
+        };

+        benchmark({
+          poolSize: 3,
+          maxMessages: 100000,
+          blockLength:1400,
+          delay: 135,
+          QBackup: QBackup
+        });

+Note that at the end of each benchmark run, your backup queue should be empty!

 ## Optionally Packaging Your Message Handler Code

-As you'll have seen above, the default way in which *QOper8-wt* dynamically loads each of your Message Handler script files is via a corresponding URL that you define in the *QOper8-wt* constructor's *handlersByMessageType* property.
+As you'll have seen above, the default way in which *QOper8-wt* dynamically loads each of your Message Handler script files is via a corresponding file path that you define in the *QOper8-wt* constructor's *handlersByMessageType* property.

 When a Message Handler Script File is needed by *QOper8-wt*, it dynamically imports it as a module.
 This is the standard way to load modules into Worker Threads, but of course, it means that each of your Message Handler Script Files need to reside in a file that is fetched via the file path you've specified.